hilalturkaslan/Database_case/README.md

-Database app for data sample case study
+Database app is a for data sample case study